 I’ve always wanted to draw and paint from a very early age (facilitated to some degree by my recuperation from asthma related chest infections during the winter months until I reached my teens).
-Early artistic influences start with my mother (who, before developing dementia, loved to paint with watercolours) along with her favourite artists including David Shepherd (I’m sure we had the latter’s famous elephant print above our fireplace in the 1960s!), Rowland Hilder and Adrian Hill.
-I was also influenced by Charles Tunnicliffe (especilly his illustrations in children’s ‘Ladybird’ nature books), David Gentleman and Jack Merriot amongst others.
+Early artistic influences start with my mother, Joyce, who, before developing dementia, loved to paint with watercolours.
+I was also influenced by Charles Tunnicliffe (especilly his illustrations in ‘Ladybird’ nature books), David Gentleman, Rowland Hilder and Jack Merriot amongst others.
 There are too many artists to mention who have inspired me since – both from the past and the present.
 Three of my favourite art books that I return to frequently for inspiration show the paintings of Paul Cezanne, Edward Hopper and John Singer Sergeant.
 I recently completed a wonderful three day painting course based at Newlyn School of Art with the superb painter of the Cornish coast, Paul Lewin, an artist whose work I have long admired and been inspired by.